-- 37.(1) If a contract is concluded with an individual or person (the "service provider") to provide services or goods (the "work") to an institution against remuneration exceeding the prescribed amount, an employee who- - (a) set criteria for the award of the work to service providers; or
+- 37. (1) If a contract is concluded with a person (the "service provider") to provide 40 services or goods (the "work") to an institution against remuneration exceeding the prescribed amount, an employee who- - (a) set criteria for the award of the work to service providers; or - (b) evaluated or adjudicated the providers for the award of the work; or - (c) recommended or approved the awarding of the work, may not within 12 45 months after the conclusion of the contract (the "12-month period")- - (i) accept employment with that provider or appointment to a board of the provider or provide any service to the provider for payment in money or in kind; or - (ii) receive any other gratification from the provider. - (2) A service provider, referred to in subsection (1), may not within the 12-month period- - (a) employ an employee, referred to in subsection (1), or appoint that employee to a board of the provider or engage the employee to provide any service to the provider for payment in money or in kind; - (b) grant any other gratification to the employee.

-- (b) evaluated or adjudicated the providers for the award of the work; or - (c) recommended or approved the awarding of the work,may not- - (i) within 12 months after the conclusion of the contract accept employment with that provider or appointment to a board of the provider or provide any service to the provider for payment in money or in kind; or - (ii) receive any other gratification from the provider. - (2) A service provider, referred to in subsection (1), may not- - (a) within 12 months after the conclusion of the contract (the "12-month period")- - (i) employ an employee, referred to in subsection (1), or appoint that employee to a board of the provider; - (ii) engage the employee to provide any service to the provider for payment in money or in kind; - (b) grant any other gratification to the employee. - (3) Subsections (1) and (2) apply irrespective of whether the employee's employment in the relevant institution terminates any time during the 12-month period in question. - (4) The relevant authority may, in accordance with the prescribed criteria, approve a period shorter than the 12-month period. - (5) If the remuneration for an extension of a contract with a service provider together with the remuneration for the original contract and any other extensions (if any), exceeds the amount determined by the Minister in terms of subsection (1), subsections (1) and (2) apply, with the necessary changes, to the first-mentioned extension. - (6) Any person who contravenes subsection (1) or (2) is guilty of an offence and on conviction liable to a fine not exceeding R1 million or such amount as the Minister responsible for justice may determine. - (7) When a person is convicted of an offence in terms of subsection (6) in respect of a contravention of subsection (1), the court in passing sentence may, in addition to the fine which the court may impose in respect of the offence, impose on the person a fine not exceeding the monetary value of any proceeds derived from the commission of the offence. - (8) For purposes of imposing a fine under subsection (7) including the monetary value of such proceeds, the court may refer to the evidence and proceedings at the trial or hear such further evidence, either orally or by affidavit, as it considers fit.

-- (9)(a) A contravention of subsection (2) constitutes good cause for the cancellation of a contract envisaged in subsection (1). - (b) If the contract is cancelled, a court may, on application by the head of the affected institution, order that the service provider forfeits the monetary value of such proceeds derived from the contract as the court considers just and equitable.
+- (3) Subsections (1) and (2) apply irrespective of whether the employee's employment in the relevant institution terminates any time during the 12-month period. - (4) The relevant authority may, in accordance with the prescribed criteria, approve a period shorter than the 12-month period. - (5) If the remuneration for an extension of a contract with a service provider together with the remuneration for the original contract and any other extensions, if any, exceeds the amount determined by the Minister in terms of subsection (1), subsections (1) and (2) apply, with the necessary changes, to the first-mentioned extension. - (6) Any person who contravenes subsection (1) or (2) is guilty of an offence and on conviction liable to a fine not exceeding R1 million or such amount as the Minister 10 responsible for the administration of justice may determine. - (7) When a person is convicted of an offence in terms of subsection (6) in respect of a contravention of subsection (1), the court in passing sentence may, in addition to the fine which the court may impose in respect of the offence, impose on the person a fine not exceeding the monetary value of any proceeds derived from the commission of the 15 offence. - (8) For purposes of imposing a fine under subsection (7) including the monetary value of such proceeds, the court may refer to the evidence and proceedings at the trial or hear such further evidence, either orally or by affidavit, as it considers fit. - (9) (a) A contravention of subsection (2) constitutes good cause for the cancellation of 20 a contract envisaged in subsection (1). - (b) If the contract is cancelled, a court may, on application by the head of the affected institution, order that the service provider forfeits the monetary value of such proceeds derived from the contract as the court considers just and equitable.